 Over the course of two months during the next school holiday, Michael and the boys set up their carwash by the roadside and increased their initial capital tenfold!

 With the money earned, the twelve boys were able to attend boarding schools, which allowed them to keep out of trouble.
 Michael also hired a certified professional to educate the youth in the community on the perils of drug use, how to beat it and alternatives options for their lives.
 Lastly, he was able to pay teachers to act as tutors and help the boys with their full time transitions back into school.

 Michael was inspired by ALA alumni Daniel Deng and Cyril Michino who attended the same school as he had.
 Wanting to venture out of the traditional Kenyan system which he felt groomed one for individual success and excellence, Michael applied to ALA so he could be empowered to help others as well.
-He was also excited to meet and be inspired by similarly ambitious peers and expand on his options and possibilities for
+He was also excited to meet and be inspired by similarly ambitious peers and expand on his options and possibilities for university.

 Since coming here, all his expectations except that of a swimming pool have been met.
 With entrepreneurship being the main thing that drew him here, the Entrepreneurial Leadership Course has allowed to engage and practice in this area.

 Of his experience thus far he says, “Although it is difficult while I am here, it is one of those things that I know I will fully appreciate after I leave.”